Learning Discretized Neural Networks under Ricci Flow: Ricci Flow Discretized Neural Networks

-Recall that we consider the Ricci-DeTurck flow instead of the Ricci flow, as the solution of the Ricci flow does not always exist based on Section~\ref{8}.
-However, we can not deal with the Ricci-DeTurck flow in DNNs, as the Ricci-DeTurck flow depends on the choice of $\varphi(t)$.
-Let us look at this in another way.
-If we can ensure that the solution of Ricci flow exists, then we can easily consider the Ricci flow in DNNs.
+Recall that we considered the Ricci-DeTurck flow instead of the Ricci flow, as the solution of the Ricci flow does not always exist, as discussed in Section~\ref{2.3}.
+Assuming that the solution of the Ricci flow exists in neural networks, we can utilize the Ricci flow to exponentially decay the metric perturbation, as explained in Section~\ref{4.4}.

+In terms of the Ricci flow equation, we have previously examined the right-hand side, namely, the Ricci curvature tensor.
+Now, we define the equivalent form of the left-hand side of the Ricci flow using a difference equation:

+which represents the consecutive iterations in the training process, where $t\in \{0,1,\cdots,T-1\}$ is a uniform partition of the interval $[0,T]$, with $T$ being the total number of iterations.
+As the number of iterations $T$ approaches infinity, the formula above holds.

+Combining Equation~(\ref{condition}) and Equation~(\ref{left}) in neural networks, we present the discrete Ricci flow as a difference equation:

-To ensure the existence of the solution of Ricci flow, we require the tensor $-2\operatorname{Ric}(g)$ will approach zero, as $\frac{\partial}{\partial t} g$ approaches zero~\footnote{There are two aspects to explain this reason.
-On the one hand, the convergence of the Ricci flow requires that the metric $g$ converges.
-On the other hand, with the convergence of DNNs, the convergence of parameters also causes the metric $g$ composed of parameters to converge.} based on Equation~(\ref{ricci}).
-Consequently, we may achieve the goal ($-2\operatorname{Ric}(g)$ approaches zero) by adding a regularization into the loss function for the RF-DNN.
-Followed by Equation~(\ref{condition}), we then can present the regularization w.r.t. the metrics $g(t)$
+To ensure the existence of the solution of the discrete Ricci flow, we achieve this goal by adding a regularization term to the loss function, constraining the discrete Ricci flow in DNNs.
+Following Equation~(\ref{DRF}), we present the regularization term:

-where $g(t)$ is $\epsilon$-close to $g_0$ based on Definition~\ref{eball}, which is the necessary condition for the evolution of Ricci flow.
+where $g(t)$ is $\epsilon$-close to the LNE metric $g_0$ based on Definition~\ref{eball}.
+In other words, $g(t)$ is the LNE metric with perturbations.